 Feasibility Study for Rural Electrification via Microgrid System with Hybrid Combination of Renewable Energy Technologies for New Energy Foundation (NEF), Japan

-This study has been commissioned under the Asia-Pacific Partnership on Clean Development and Climate (APP) by New Energy Foundation (NEF), Japan.
-WISE has offered consultancy services to NEF for conducting a pre-feasibility study titled ‘Basic Study for Microgrid System with Renewable Energies’.
-The basic objective of the study was to prepare a comprehensive Guide Manual for the distributed power supply by using Microgrid system with the combination of various renewable energies (Biomass, Hydro, and Solar) for village-based rural electrification in an un-electrified area of Asia.
-In Phase 2, in order to construct actual pilot-model facility consisting of various renewable energies (Biofuel, Hydro, and Solar) and to demonstrate its sustainable practicability in its operation and management, a detailed project report needs to be prepared for which WISE and NEF have signed an MoU.
+This study was commissioned under the Asia-Pacific Partnership on Clean Development and Climate (APP) by New Energy Foundation (NEF), Japan.
+WISE offered consultancy services to NEF for conducting a pre-feasibility study titled ‘Basic Study for Microgrid System with Renewable Energies’.
+The basic objective of the study was to prepare a comprehensive Guide Manual for the distributed power supply by using Microgrid system with the combination of various renewable energies (Biomass, Hydro, and Solar) for village-based rural electrification in an unelectrified areas of Asia.
+In Phase 2, in order to construct actual pilot-model facility consisting of various renewable energies (biofuel, hydro, and solar) and to demonstrate its sustainable practicability in its operation and management, a detailed project report needs to be prepared for which WISE and NEF have signed an MoU.

 Identifying optimal legal framework for renewable energy in India (APP Project REDG-06-09) for Baker and McKenzie and Government of Australia